wp-plugins/youtube-playlist-thumbs/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Use the [ypt playlist_id=] shortcode to show a Youtube playlist with side thumbnails.
-Playlist items can be triggered by links in page content.
+Playlist videos can be triggered by links in page content.

 == Description ==